The four elements of The Alchemy Index.

 - Distinct Double Album: The Alchemy Index is either a double album or a quadruple album, depending on how you look at it.
 Each disc is dedicated to a different aspect of their sound: "Fire" is heavy rock, "Water" is ambient electronica, "Earth" is more acoustic and bluesy, and "Air" is, well a little bit of everything.

 - Downer Ending: Beggars has the album equivalent of this.
 Most of the album is fairly dark, but it's nothing compared the Title Track final song, with its lyrics about the fruitlessness of human achievement and its terrifying (but still awesome) ending guitar solo.
 The Alchemy Index also ends on a bit of a dark note with "Child Of Dust," a song about someone dying and being buried.

 - Elemental Embodiment: The Alchemy Index could be seen as the musical version of this trope.

 - Everything Is an Instrument: For the ending of "Child Of Dust," the band wanted to convey the sensation of being buried in a coffin.
 Their solution?
-They put a microphone in a box and shoveled dirt onto it.
+They put the microphone in a box and shoveled dirt onto it while they sang.
 Other songs utilize "instruments" such as air raid sirens and telegraph machines.